Berry Pomeroy Castle: Legends and ghosts

 There are a number of legends associated with the castle, and according to the English Heritage guidebook, it "is reputed to be one of the most haunted castles in Britain."
 Two female ghosts are said to haunt the castle: the White Lady, and the Blue Lady.
 The Blue Lady is said to beckon for help from passers-by, luring them to her tower.
 If they go to her, it is said they fall to their death.
 She is thought to have been the daughter of a Norman lord and is said to wander the dungeons mourning the loss of her baby, which she murdered as it was sired by her own father.
 The White Lady, said to be the spirit of Margaret Pomeroy, is claimed to haunt the dungeons, having been imprisoned there by her sister, Eleanor, who was jealous of her beauty.
 Their stories often blur together.

+There is legend of a wishing tree at Pomeroy Castle.
+The custom was to whisper a wish against the trunk of a beech tree and walk backwards around it several times which was alleged to bring the fulfilment of any wish.

 The castle has appeared in a BBC Timewatch documentary "White Slaves and Pirate Gold", and the British television show Most Haunted.

-In fiction
+In popular culture

 Edward Montague published a novel "The Castle of Berry Pomeroy" (1806).
 The true identity of the author is not known and there exist only two copies of the first edition (British Library/London and the Library of Corvey/Germany).
 It is a story of mystery, love and jealousy.

 The castle is the fictional setting for Elizabeth Goudge's World War II novel The Castle on the Hill (1942), set in late 1940 during the start of the Blitz after the Battle of Britain, imagined as still being occupied by the descendants of the original family who built the castle after William the Conqueror arrived in 1066.
 Goudge's story includes an episode in which the castle is mainly destroyed by a German bomber jettisoning its bomb-load.

+Berry Pomeroy Castle appeared as a location in Five Go Mad in Dorset, the first of three Five Go Mad specials from the long-running series of The Comic Strip Presents... television comedy films, first airing on the launch night of Channel 4 on 2 November 1982.